kareemkibue/k2-react-utils/README.md

 ### `connect` - [source](https://github.com/kareemkibue/k2-react-utils/blob/master/src/connect.ts)

-A re-implementation of `react-redux`'s connect which suppressses `@types/react-redux` issues when using `connect` as a decorator to connect class components in TypeScript 2/3.
+A re-implementation of `react-redux`'s connect which suppresses `@types/react-redux` issues when using `connect` as a decorator to connect class components in TypeScript 2/3.

 **Dependencies:** `react`, `react-dom`, `react-redux`